Alienz11/alx-low_level_programming/0x02-functions_nested_loops/README.md

-**This folder/directory displays all the under-pinnings of function prototypes and nested liips in c programming language**
+**This folder/directory displays all the under-pinnings of function prototypes and nested loops in c programming language**